GoogleChromeLabs/jsvu/README.md

 npm install -g eshost-cli
 ```

+Then, automatically configure jsvu-installed hosts using `eshost --configure-jsvu`

-Then, tell `eshost-cli` where `jsvu` installs each JavaScript engine.
+Or tell `eshost-cli` where `jsvu` installs each JavaScript engine.

 ### Linux/Mac